 Perhaps it's obvious.
 But then again, perhaps it isn't...

+Why do any of us care about what mortar types are, and which one(s) we should be choosing for our projects?
 For me, it all boils down to what it takes to make our masonry buildings as water-tight as we can.
 For our structural engineers (and therefore, also to us), it probably boils down to choosing a mortar that gives them (and us) the right compressive strength.
 And, obviously, if the compressive strength is too low and our building falls down, then it isn't going to be very water-tight.
 But it is a bit more complicated than that.
 My goal is to make it simple.
+In my last blog entry, I said that choosing the right mortar might be counter-intuitive in some ways.
+I said that because we have generally been led to believe that the best mortar is the strongest mortar.
+And to be honest, we probably haven't questioned that position very much.

 One of the cases I've worked on recently involved a leaking concrete masonry wall.
 One of the things that caused it to leak was the fact that there was a plethora of instances of head-joint cracking.
 The walls were single-wythe walls, so once water got inside the wall, the methods for getting it back out again were limited.
 In this particular case, the water made its way to the interior, where it saturated the batt insulation and the gypsum board that formed the interior walls, caused the metal studs to rust, and produced mold growing on the paper of the gypsum board.